 After you register, you'll receive an email with information about attending the group.

 Attend free online workshops to support yourself in staying healthy in mind, body, and spirit.
 Wellness workshops are hosted by Counseling Center Director, Amie Bryant, on Zoom.
 Topics include Self-care in the Virtual World, Support in Unique Times, and Grief & Loss.
-There is no fee for Wellness Workshops.
+Wellness Workshops are open to students, faculty, and staff and there is no fee to attend.